-Now it’s time to take a deep breath in and keep your eyes on the prize.
-After all, this is what will earn you your first testimonial for your freelance portfolio website.
+Now, take a deep breath in and keep your eyes on the prize.
+This job will earn you your first testimonial for your freelance portfolio website.

 To help you get going, here are three points you should keep in mind:

-When you’re finished with the project, consider going the extra mile for your client and surprise them positively with something of value they weren’t expecting.
+When you’re finished with the project, consider going the extra mile for your client.
+Surprise them with a helpful feature or a small but valuable addition they weren’t expecting.